ansys/pyfluent/doc/source/api/solver/fielddata.rst

   [12, 13, 17, 16]

-If a surface name is provided as input response contains, face vertices, connectivity, normal, or centroid data.
+If a surface name is provided as input, the response contains face vertices, connectivity data, and normal or centroid data.
-If surface IDs are provided as input response contains, a dictionary containing a map of surface IDs to face vertices, connectivity, normal, or centroid data..
+If surface IDs are provided as input, the response is a dictionary containing a map of surface IDs to face vertices, connectivity data, and normal or centroid data.

 Get scalar field data
 ~~~~~~~~~~~~~~~~~~~~~